tiprankstipranks

 Regulation - Risk 1

-d.
-Changes in and non-compliance with laws and regulations under which we operate, such as those relating to health, environment, safety and security, data privacy and protection, anti-money laundering, anti-corruption, economic sanctions, trade protection, labor and employment, and tax may be costly and have in the past and may, in the future, lead to litigation, enforcement actions, fines, penalties and reputational damage.
+a.
+Changes in and non-compliance with laws and regulations under which we operate, such as those relating to health, environment, safety and security, data privacy and protection, anti-money laundering, anti-corruption, economic sanctions, trade protection measures, labor and employment, and tax may be costly and lead to litigation, enforcement actions, fines, penalties and reputational damage.

 We are subject to numerous international, national, state and local laws, regulations, treaties and other legal requirements that govern health, environmental, safety and security matters in relation to our guests, crew and ships.
 These requirements change regularly, depending on the itineraries of our ships and the ports and countries visited.
-Implementing these and any subsequent requirements may be costly and take time to implement across our global cruise operations.
-In addition, the accelerating pace of regulatory changes may affect our ability to comply in the future.
+Implementing these and any subsequent requirements have been and may in the future continue to be costly and take time to implement across our global cruise operations.
+In addition, the pace of regulatory changes may affect our ability to comply in the future.
 If we violate or fail to comply with any of these laws, regulations, treaties and other requirements we could be, and have previously been, fined, placed on probation or otherwise sanctioned by regulators.
-In addition, there is increased global focus on climate change, which may lead to additional regulatory requirements.
-Refer to Operational Risk Factor "e." below for additional discussion on climate change regulation risks.
+In addition, the global focus on sustainability and the impact of GHG and other emissions on the environment may lead to additional regulatory requirements, refer to Compliance and Regulatory Risk Factor "b." below for additional discussion.
+In the course of doing business, we collect guest, team member, company and other third-party data, including personal and other sensitive data.
 We are subject to laws and requirements related to the treatment and protection of personal, sensitive and/or other regulated data in the jurisdictions where we operate.
 Various governments, agencies and regulatory organizations have enacted or are considering new rules and regulations and we expect to continue to incur costs to comply with these rules and regulations.
-In the course of doing business, we collect guest, team member, company and other third-party data, including personal and other sensitive data.
 Our operations subject us to potential liability under anti-money laundering and anti-corruption laws and regulations.
-We may also be affected by economic sanctions, trade protection laws, policies and other regulatory requirements affecting trade and investment.
+We may also be affected by economic sanctions, trade protection measures, policies and other regulatory requirements affecting trade and investment.
 We are subject to compliance with tax laws, regulations and treaties in the jurisdictions in which we are incorporated or operate.
 These tax laws, regulations and treaties are subject to change at any time, which may result in substantially higher tax expense.
-For example, the OECD's multi-jurisdictional inclusive framework is intended to address the tax challenges arising from globalization, which includes the establishment of a minimum 15% tax rate for multinational enterprises.
-A number of countries, including the UK and EU member states, have agreed to adopt the OECD's minimum tax rules and several countries, including the UK, have already implemented these rules.
-The phased implementation of these rules is expected to begin for our fiscal year 2025, with limited impact for us before 2026.
-The application of these rules continues to evolve, and its outcome may alter our tax obligations in certain countries in which we operate.
 Other changes in domestic and international tax rules and regulations and their application could also alter our tax obligations.

 Ability to Sell